KnudsenMorten/ClientInspectorV2/README.md

 * can convert source objects based on CIM or PS objects into PSCustomObjects/array
 * can add relevant information to each record like UserLoggedOn, Computer, CollectionTime

-You can find more detailed information about the module using links below:
+You can find more detailed information about the module using the links below:

 [AzLogDcrIngestPS (Github)](https://github.com/KnudsenMorten/AzLogDcrIngestPS)